kingjosephm/vehicle_make_model_classifier/README.md

 # Introduction
-*TODO*
+This code develops a large (n=690,014) dataset of contemporary passenger motor vehicles in the U.S. and an image classifier model to identify these vehicle makes and models.
+The end product of this code are model weights, which are used in a separate ML edge pipeline.
+A mockup of this pipeline can be found [here](https://github.boozallencsn.com/MERGEN/vehicle_image_pipeline).

 # Training Data
 ## Dataset construction
 #### Sampling frame
 - To create a representative sample of vehicle make and model images for the U.S. passenger vehicle market we rely on the [back4app.com](https://www.back4app.com/database/back4app/car-make-model-dataset) database, an open-source dataset providing detailed information about motor vehicles manufactured in the US between the years 1992 and 2022.
 <br> <br />
-- A copy of this database are stored locally at `./create_training_images/make_model_database.csv` along with the script to generate this extract at `./create_training_images/get_make_model_db.py`.
+- A copy of this database are stored locally at `./data/make_model_database.csv` along with the script to generate this extract at `./create_training_images/get_make_model_db.py`.
 At the time the data were queried, this database contained information on vehicles up through and including 2022 models, though 2022 models are only available for some manufacturers.
 The database contained information on 59 distinct vehicle manufacturers and 1,032 detailed make-model combinations over the period.
 <br> <br />
 - We drop 4 small vehicle manufacturers (e.g. Fisker, Polestar, Panoz, Rivian), 8 exotic car manufacturers (e.g. Ferrari, Lamborghini, Maserati, Rolls-Royce, McLaren, Bentley, Aston Martin, Lotus), and 7 brands with sparse information in the dataset (e.g. Alfa Romeo, Daewoo, Isuzu, Genesis, Mayback, Plymouth, Oldsmobile), reducing the number of distinct vehicle manufacturers in the data to 40.
 <br> <br />
-- The resulting 40 manufacturers, their years present in the database, and the number of aggregated models per manufacturer in the database (see description below below) are displayed in the following table.
+- The resulting 40 manufacturers, their years present in the database, and the number of aggregated models per manufacturer in the database (see description below) are displayed in the following table.

 | Manufacturer | Years in Database | Number of Models |
 | --------- | ----- | ------- |